Tram 28 is one of the best ways to explore the old city, Lisbon’s historic heritage and typical neighbourhoods.

 The tram’s final stop is Cemitério dos Prazeres, which actually translates to “Cemetery of Pleasures” – a grand and beautiful cemetery, with peaceful avenues and lines of mausoleums, where many Portugal’s eminent personalities are buried.
 The place also offers very good views of the 25 April Bridge.

-Use the Viva Viagem card or buy the ticket on board (more expensive).
+Use your Viva Viagem card or buy a (more expensive) ticket on board.

 - Timetable: every 15 minutes (approx.) 5.40am – 11.10pm Monday to Friday, 5.45am – 10.30pm Saturday, 6.45am – 10.30pm Sunday and public holidays